cameron-cs/diffusion-models/README.md

 After each epoch, the checkpoint manager saves the model state if it yields the best performance on the validation metric.
 This ensures that the best-performing model is preserved.

 ## Conclusion
 The `train` function encapsulates the entire training workflow for deep learning models.
-It orchestrates loading configurations, initializing models and optimizers, and performing forward and backward passes.
-By managing checkpoints and visualizing progress, it ensures that models are trained effectively and efficiently.
+It orchestrates loading configurations, initialising models and optimisers, and performing forward and backward passes.
+By managing checkpoints and visualising progress, it ensures that models are trained effectively and efficiently.